Good air quality is important for our health and quality of life.

 PM is made up of a wide range of materials and arise from a variety of sources.
 Concentrations of PM comprise primary particles emitted directly into the atmosphere from combustion sources and secondary particles formed by chemical reactions in the air.
 PM derives from both human-made and natural sources (such as sea spray and Saharan dust).
 In the UK the biggest human-made sources are stationary fuel combustion and transport.
 Road transport gives rise to primary particles from engine emissions, tyre and brake wear and other non-exhaust emissions.
 Other primary sources include quarrying, construction and non-road mobile sources.

-There is currently continuous monitoring of PM undertaken by the Council at three locations, and Uttlesford District Council is one of the few local authorities in Essex currently monitoring for pm 2.5.
-A pm 2.5 monitor is located in Hill Street Saffron Walden.
-The results showed a mean concentration of 19.6 µg/m3 in 2015, 17.7 µg/m3 in 2016, and 18.45 µg/m3 in 2017 compared to the AQS target of 25 µg/m3 to be met by 2020.
+There is currently continuous monitoring of PM undertaken by the Council at two locations, and Uttlesford District Council is one of the few local authorities in Essex currently monitoring for pm 2.5.
+A pm 2.5 monitor has been located in Hill Street Saffron Walden.
+The results showed a mean concentration of 19.6 µg/m3 in 2015, 17.7 µg/m3 in 2016, 18.45 µg/m3 in 2017, and 17.52 in 2018 compared to the AQS target of 25 µg/m3 to be met by 2020.

-Monitoring of pm 2.5 commenced in January 2018 at a new automatic monitoring station located at the junction of Thaxted Road and Radwinter Road Saffron Walden
+Indicative monitoring of pm 2.5 commenced in January 2018 at a new automatic monitoring station located at the junction of Thaxted Road and Radwinter Road Saffron Walden, and monitoring of pm 2.5 by Defra approved analyser was transferred from Hill Street to London Road Saffron Walden from the start of 2019.

 PM 10 continues to be monitored at the automatic station located at London Road, Saffron Walden.
-In 2017 there was no exceedance of the annual mean objective.
-Exceedances of the 24-hour mean were recorded 19 times in 2017, well below the AQS maximum number permitted of 35 per year.
-Monitoring of pm 10 commenced in January 2018 at a new automatic monitoring station located at the junction of Thaxted Road and Radwinter Road Saffron Walden
+In 2018 there was no exceedance of the annual mean objective.
+Exceedances of the 24-hour mean were recorded 8 times in 2018, well below the AQS maximum number permitted of 35 per year.
+Indicative monitoring of pm 10 commenced in January 2018 at a new automatic monitoring station located at the junction of Thaxted Road and Radwinter Road Saffron Walden

 Generally air quality in Saffron Walden remains good with a low likelihood of any serious impacts on health.
 However the Council is not complacent and regards air quality as an important aspect affecting the quality of life within the town and district.
 It is keen to ensure that air quality does not deteriorate in the future nor that it should be adversely affected as a result of new developments.